ucam-ceb-como/MOpS/test/mopsc/titania1/slurm_MOpS_Repeat_Tests/README.txt

 2) The files tagged network_repeats can be used to
-- run for multiple reactors in a network, constructing the input files for downstream reactors using the buildmops script and the mops-hm-temp.xml input template.
+- run for multiple reactors in a network, constructing the input files for downstream reactors using the buildmops-x.sh scripts and the mops-hm-temp-x.xml input templates where x=dz, wz, or cz for the dosing zone (CSTR), working zone (batch) and cooling zone (batch) respectively.
 - run for multiple random seeds.
-The python script in the bin can be used to compute errors and variances from these runs (probably with some tweaking).
+The python script in the bin can be used to compute errors and variances from these runs and combine the PSL files.

 3) The bin contains the input files for all cases described above.

-4) The scripts with darwin in their names are set up to run the tests in (1) above on the Cambridge Darwin cluster.
+4) The scripts with darwin in their names are set up to run the tests in (1) and (2) above on the Cambridge Darwin cluster.

 For building MOpS on Darwin (can add to bashrc)